my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 \end{align*}
 $$

+Note that we start from the conditional expectation being $0$, and conclude that unconditional expectation and its product with a function of $X$ are $0$'s too.\
+Conditional expectation is a *stronger* condition than unconditional expectation.

 **Intuition behind the LIE**

 Think of $\mathbf{x}$ as a discrete vector taking on possible values $\mathbf{c}_1, \mathbf{c}_2, \ldots, \mathbf{c}_M$ with probabilities $p_1, p_2, \ldots, p_M$.
 Then LIE says: